ifmcjthenknczny/product-inventory-api/README.md

 - Since a cent cannot be divided, **discount calculations always favor the store**.
 For example, a 30% discount on a price of 19.99 results in 14.00 rather than 13.99.
 - Further performace optimizations are possible.
 - It is assumed that the site does not serve customers outside the US, Europe and Asia.
+- Pricing based on customer location is not counted as discount.

 ## License
 MIT